plotly/plotly.py/doc/python/static-image-export.md

 If `kaleido` is installed, it will automatically be used to perform image export.
 If it is not installed, plotly.py will attempt to use `orca` instead.
 The `engine` argument to the `to_image` and `write_image` functions can be used to override this default behavior.

-Here is an example of specifying that orca should be used:
+Here is an example of specifying `orca` for the image export engine:
 ~~~python
 fig.to_image(format="png", engine="orca")
 ~~~